Primary Navigation Mobile

 Audi R8 Coupe climate control 2020

 Everything you touch has a familiar Audi feeling of solidity and heft to it.
-There is a load of buttons dotted around the interior, which is a bit fiddly but they all give weighty feedback and feel like they were made to last.
-The only problem is that it all looks broadly like any other Audi.
-It all feels and looks good for a £40,000 SUV, but on a £130,000 supercar it’s a bit cheap
+There are many buttons dotted around the interior, which can be a bit fiddly but they all give weighty feedback and feel like they were made to last.
+The only problem is that it all looks broadly like any other Audi – good for a £40,000 SUV, but on a £130,000 supercar?
+A bit bland.

 One shining example of this is with the gear selector paddles, located behind the steering wheel.
 Base model cars just get small, plastic shifters.
 They feel cheap and aren’t rewarding to use.